Office of Innovations in Teaching and Learning

 - VoiceThread License.
 To request a VoiceThread.com account using CMC’s license, please submit this form.

-Help us define the way we can serve you by sending your questions, faculty learning requests or innovative ideas to email@example.com.
-You are also welcome to directly contact:
+Help us define the way we can serve you by sending us your feedback or innovative ideas.
+You are welcome to directly contact us for this purpose.

 Suzanne Thompson, M.A.